svaarala/duktape/doc/memory-management.rst

 ---------------------------------------------------------------

 When a reference count drops to zero, the heap element will be freed.
-If the heap element contains references (like an Ecmascript object does), all target elements need to be ``DECREF``'d before the element is freed.
+If the heap element contains references (like an ECMAScript object does), all target elements need to be ``DECREF``'d before the element is freed.
 These ``DECREF`` calls may cause the reference count of further elements to drop to zero; this "cascade" of zero reference counts may be arbitrarily long.
 Since we need to